 John Lekas – CEO and Senior Portfolio Manager

-An investor should consider the Fund’s objectives, risks, charges, and expenses carefully before investing or sending money.
-This and other important information can be found in each Fund’s prospectus.
-For more information, please call please read the prospectus carefully before investing.
+This material must be preceded or accompanied by a prospectus.
+An investor should consider the Fund’s objectives, risks, charges and expenses carefully before investing or sending money.
+This and other important information can be found in the Fund’s prospectus.
+For more information please call 800-269-8810.
+Please read the prospectus carefully before investing.

-Leader Capital Corp. serves as adviser to Leader Short Term High Yield Bond Fund, and Leader High Quality Floating Rate Fund, distributed by Vigilant Distributions, Inc., Member FINRA/SIPC.
-Leader Capital and Vigilant are not affiliated.
+Leader Capital Corp. serves as adviser to Leader High Quality Floating Rate Fund, distributed by Ceros Financial Services, Inc. Member FINRA/ SIPC.
+Leader Capital and Ceros are not affiliated.
+CMP